 Introduction

-In the search for reliable income, a dividend strategy should not only focus on stocks with high dividend yield but also address the sustainability of dividend yield.
+In the search for reliable income, stocks with high dividend yield are often the focus, but the sustainability of dividend yield also plays a role.
 Especially for market participants preparing for retirement, a steady income stream may help to maintain a comfortable quality of life.
 A pure high yield focus may be vulnerable to dividend cuts from companies that don’t have solid financial strength and discipline.
-In a low-rate environment like Japan, high yield may also come from rising debt.
+In a low rate environment like Japan before 2024, high yield may also come from rising debt.

 The Dow Jones Dividend 100 Index Series takes a holistic view of a company’s ability to generate cash flow, commitment to maintain a long-term dividend policy and level of dividend yield.
 In the U.S., the Dow Jones U.S. Dividend 100 Index, launched in 2011, has demonstrated a live record of robust performance and sustainable high yield.
 It is tracked by multiple exchange-traded funds (ETFs) in various countries, including one of the most used dividend ETFs.
 Given this track record in the U.S. market, we expanded the framework to international markets with the launch of the Dow Jones International Dividend 100 Index in 2021.
 On July 22,2024, we further extended our index offerings to the Japanese market with the launch of the Dow Jones Japan Dividend 100 Index.